scottbateman/simple-person-tracker/README.md

 # simple-person-tracker
-Designed to track people through simple colored blob tracking from a top-down webcam.
-Provides a server that position and orientation of tracked people.
+OpenCV based project, designed to track people through simple colored blob tracking from a top-down webcam.
+Provides a web-socket based server that returns position and orientation of tracked people.

 See readme.txt for installation instructions.